 Severe Injuries Are Often Associated with Rear-End Car Accidents

 Unfortunately, many rear-end collisions occur at high speeds.
-The driver in the back is usually driving fast, leading to a violent impact and severe injuries.
+The driver in the back usually drives fast, leading to a violent impact and severe injuries.

 The most common rear-end crash injuries include the following: